rishdor/MatchGame/README.md

 ## Future Improvements

-- Add different difficulty levels by increasing the number of emojis.
+- Add different difficulty levels by increasing or decreasing the number of emojis.
-- Implement a high score system that tracks the fastest times.